 Dogs are simple and friendly.
 But training a moody dog like chihuahua is not as simple as it sounds.
 They are ‘infamous’ for their moody and angry attitude.
 Hence, to train a Chihuahua, you need to follow certain do’s and don’ts as suggested by the trainers and experts.
 These are 10 deadly mistakes you must avoid at any cost in Chihuahua dog training.

 So, the time has come to begin the task of training your Chihuahua!
-Obviously, it’s best to focus on what works, but it’s also a good idea to understand a little about what doesn’t.
+Obviously, it’s better to focus on what works, but it’s also a good idea to understand a little about what doesn’t.
 This article reveals four common Chihuahua training mistakes that owners make, and how to avoid them.

 Mistakes To Avoid In Chihuahua Dog Training